How to grow Buddleja the Butterfly bush

-Buddleja is known as the butterfly bush and rightly so.
+Buddleja's common name is 'Butterfly bush' and rightly so.
 In the summer it is full of butterflies, bees and insects.
 The images above shows just how attractive the Buddleja is to butterflies, top left is one flower with three peacock butterflies on it all at once.
 If you grow Buddleja in your garden you will be able to enjoy butterflies flitting around.
-A good combination would be to plant Buddleja with Oregano and Sedum and create a butterfly paradise.
+A good combination is to plant Buddleja with Oregano and Sedum and create a butterfly paradise.

-Recently Buddleja has had a bit of a bad press as being invasive because it does self seed, and this can be a particular problem if your garden is near an area of natural beauty or conservation.
-If this is a worry dead heading flowers which will prevent it from setting seed.
+Recently Buddleja has had a bit of a bad press as being invasive because it does self seed, and this can be a problem if your garden is near an area of natural beauty or conservation.
+If this is a concern it is easy to dead head the flowers which will prevent it from setting seed.